Home » Water Quality » Tap Water » Is Boston Tap Water Safe to Drink in 2024?

 Boston Water Quality Report: What is in the Water?

-The Massachusetts Water Resources Authority (MWRA) publishes the Greater Boston area’s water quality test results on a monthly basis.
-The data below was gathered from the MWRA’s Monthly Water Quality Report for February 2022 and details multiple factors that determine the overall quality of water in Boston.
+The Massachusetts Water Resources Authority (MWRA) publishes the Greater Boston area’s water quality test results monthly.
+The data below was gathered from the MWRA’s Monthly Water Quality Report for April 2024 and details multiple factors that determine the overall quality of Boston’s water.

 ContaminantBoston levelsEPA action limitEPA’s public health goal